-The list of Classified Structures (LCS) is an evaluated inventory of all historic and prehistoric structures that have historical, architectural, and/or engineering significance within parks of the National Park System.
-The list is evaluated or "classified" by the National Register of Historic Places criteria/ Structured are constructed features that serve some form of human activity and are generally immovable.
-They include buildings and monuments, dams, millraces and canals, nautical vessels, bridges, tunnels and roads, fences, temple mounds and kivas, ruins of all structural types that still have integrity as structures, and outdoor sculpture.
+The List of Classified Structures (LCS) is an evaluated inventory of all historic and prehistoric structures that have historical, architectural, and/or engineering significance within parks of the National Park System.
+The list is evaluated or "classified" by the National Register of Historic Places criteria/ Structures are constructed features that serve some form of human activity and are generally immovable.
+They include buildings and monuments, dams, mill races and canals, nautical vessels, bridges, tunnels and roads, fences, temple mounds and kivas, ruins of all structural types that still have integrity as structures, and outdoor sculpture.

 The List of Classified Structures for Organ Pipe Cactus National Monument can be explored by searching through the LCS database.
 More >

-As a whole, the National Park Service preserves over 27,000 structures and 76,000 archeological sites across the nation and supports preservation efforts in your local community.
+As a whole, the National Park Service preserves more than 27,000 structures and 76,000 archeological sites across the nation, and supports preservation efforts in local communities.
 More >